metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_action_set_v1alpha1_manifest.md

 Optional:

 - `on_error` (String) Indicates how to behave if an error is encountered during the execution of this action.
-- `run_on_target_pod_node` (Boolean) Determines whether to run the job workload on the target pod node.
-If the backup container needs to mount the target pod's volumes, this field should be set to true.
+- `run_on_target_pod_node` (Boolean) Determines whether to run the job workload on the target pod node.If the backup container needs to mount the target pod's volumes, this fieldshould be set to true.
 Otherwise, the target pod's volumes will be ignored.
-- `sync_progress` (Attributes) Determines if the backup progress should be synchronized and the interval for synchronization in seconds. (see [below for nested schema](#nestedatt--spec--backup--backup_data--sync_progress))
+- `sync_progress` (Attributes) Determines if the backup progress should be synchronized and the intervalfor synchronization in seconds. (see [below for nested schema](#nestedatt--spec--backup--backup_data--sync_progress))

 <a id="nestedatt--spec--backup--backup_data--sync_progress"></a>
 ### Nested Schema for `spec.backup.backup_data.sync_progress`

 Optional:

 - `enabled` (Boolean) Determines if the backup progress should be synchronized.
-If set to true, a sidecar container will be instantiated to synchronize the backup progress with the Backup Custom Resource (CR) status.
+If set to true,a sidecar container will be instantiated to synchronize the backup progress with theBackup Custom Resource (CR) status.
 - `interval_seconds` (Number) Defines the interval in seconds for synchronizing the backup progress.